natebrunelle/cs1110f18/markdown/project.md

 Should be a python file, named `game.py`, containing comments describing your game idea and how you will fill the optional requirements.
 We also encourage starting the game code in that file as well.

 This checkpoint is due at 5:00 AM Monday morning, and late submissions are *not* accepted.
-If you miss the checkpoint and would still like feedback, contact your grader in lab (or class for 1111).
+If you miss the checkpoint and would still like feedback, contact your code coach in lab (or class for 1111).

 ## Checkpoint 2

 Should be a the basics of a working game, in `game.py`, possibly with a few "it crashes if you do *X*"-type bugs or missing features.

 This checkpoint is due at 5:00 AM Friday morning, and late submissions are *not* accepted.
-If you miss the checkpoint and would still like feedback, contact your grader in lab (or class for 1111).
+If you miss the checkpoint and would still like feedback, contact your code coach in lab (or class for 1111).

 ## Final Submission